DeadFishEyes/cardcount-training/README.md

 # Card Counting Training
-Simple C program to help training with card counting (HiLo).
+Simple program to help training with card counting (HiLo).

 Made to aid me in my plan.